Urtaq/URMovingTransitionAnimator/README.md

 ## What is this?
 Moving view transition with the blurring effect between view controllers for **Swift3**
+This code style is the **`Protocol Oriented Programming`**.
+So you don't need to inherit.
+Just Implement protocols.
 You can handle some parameter to customize this transition. e.g. scale, duration, etc.

 ![sample1](https://github.com/jegumhon/URMovingTransitionAnimator/blob/master/Resources/URMovingTransitionAnimator1.gif)![sample1](https://github.com/jegumhon/URMovingTransitionAnimator/blob/master/Resources/URMovingTransitionAnimator2-gesture.gif)